Monsido/activerecord-native_db_types_override/README.md

 ### Troubleshooting

-Make sure that you add the configuration after the `NameOfMyApp::Application.initialize!` or you will get an `uninitialized constant (adapter class)` error.
+Make sure that you either add a require for the adapter before the configuration or you may get an `uninitialized constant (adapter class)` error, depending on whether something else loaded the adapter prior to configuration.

 Test out a migration and include all the types defined in your adapter's NATIVE_DATABASE_TYPES if you're unsure whether it is defining things correctly, e.g. in a test project for PostgreSQL in Rails 3.1/3.2 you could do this and then look at the my_models table in your database: